fricciardi/datetime2/docs/base_classes.rst

 Notes:

 (1)
-   The number is first converted to a fraction, then exact multiplication takes place.
-As such, if *number* is a float, conversion error may happen.
+   The number is first converted to a fraction, then multiplication or division takes place.
+As such, if *number* is a float, float to Fraction conversion error may happen, and result may not be exact.

 (2)
-   Also reverse multiplication is implemented (``timedelta1 = number *
-   timedelta2``)
+   If dividend is a number, see note (1).

 (3)
-   The number is first converted to a fraction, then exact division takes place.
-As such, if *number* is a float, conversion error may happen.

-(4)
    All other comparison operators (``<=``, ``>``, ``>=``, ``==`` and ``!=``)
    behave similarly.